AntonGorynya/12_image_resize/README.md

 # Image Resizer

-This script resize input image.
+This script resize input image or add extra border to exists image

 # How to Install